keshu007/763_IML_Assign_1/README.md

 # 763_IML_Assign_1
-various dataset to bes used
+various dataset to be used